chafilin/connected-react-socket/README.md

 # Feedback

-Fill free to create an issue or write me to chafiliny@gmail.com
+Feel free to create an issue or write me to chafiliny@gmail.com